-How will the new prostheses benefit reductions make private health insurance more affordable?
+How will the new prostheses price reductions make private health insurance more affordable?

 What's changing for prostheses benefits?

-The minister for health, Greg Hunt announced the changes back in October 2017, stating that the minimum benefits payable by private health insurers for almost all medical devices on the Prostheses List would be reduced (reductions vary by category).
-The 2018 round of benefit reductions has already saved private health insurers $188 million.
+The minister for health, Greg Hunt announced the changes back in October 2017, stating that the price payable by private health insurers for almost all medical devices on the Prostheses List would be reduced (reductions vary by category).
+The 2018 round of price reductions has already saved private health insurers $188 million.

 The changes put in place will reduce prostheses costs without reducing patient outcomes.
 In other words, the changes will not reduce the value of PHI to you as a consumer.
 The reforms aim to increase transparency and improve costs in a number of ways:

 - Separating the cost of services from the cost of the prosthesis device.

 - Although in the public sector, prostheses are mostly purchased in bulk, while private prices are based on a single purchase at a time, the reforms aim to bring the price of prostheses in PHI closer to what's paid in the public sector.